Pilgrim Baptist Church

 Committees

-The pastor and church leaders may designate or form committees - either standing (ongoing) or temporary (special purpose) - and appoint members and chairpersons as deemed in the best interest of the church.
-Examples include building committees, event planning committees, or ministry-specific teams.
+The pastor and church leaders may designate or form committees — either standing (ongoing) or temporary (special purpose) — and appoint members and chairpersons as deemed in the best interest of the church.

 Committees have no authority to act on behalf of the church.
 Their primary function is to research, plan, and recommend courses of action to church leadership.
+Committees serve at the pleasure of church leadership and exist to assist, not to govern.

-All committee records and materials must be made available to the pastor and church leaders upon request.
-The pastor and leadership have the right to approve, modify, or overrule any plans or decisions made by committees.
+• The pastor and leadership have the right to approve, modify, or overrule any plans or decisions made by committees

 Designated Contributions